 Designed to give students intensive feedback on their book-length projects and the skills to evaluate their own work, each three-hour class will focus on discussion of one student’s entire manuscript, which we all will read beforehand.
 We will also set aside time to discuss craft issues and writing questions as they arise.
 You will be part of a writing community facing the same questions and struggles you are.

-We will meet 6 times every three weeks in the summer and fall of 2017.
+We will meet 6 times every three weeks in the summer and fall of 2018.
 (See exact dates below.)
-We will also set up a shorter introductory meeting in late July 2017 just to make sure we hit the ground running with our first meeting.
+We will also set up a shorter introductory meeting on June 9 so we can hit the ground running with our first workshop on June 30.
 You will be responsible for reading and discussing the original work of each participant.

 Our workshops focus first on what the writer is doing well, then on concrete suggestions for improvement.
 We’ll discuss why some strategies work and some don’t, how to avoid cliches and pitfalls, and how to hone our strengths and identify our weaknesses.
 Between workshops, we will keep in touch to encourage and support each other.